Time Is Running Out For Atlanta In Ransomware Attack

 While it's possible other portals exist, city officials have not confirmed that is the case.
 Nor have they confirmed the identity of the hackers.

-Still, the SamSam group is known for choosing targets with weak security and high incentives to regain control of their information, and therefore very likely to pay.
-Since December 2017 it has collected nearly $850,000 in ransoms from victims in health care, education and government, according to CSO.
-Last month the city of Leeds, Ala., paid ransomware hackers $12,000 to release data in a similar attack.
+Still, the SamSam group is known for choosing targets with weak security and high incentives to regain control of their information and therefore are very likely to pay.
+Since December 2017, it has collected nearly $850,000 in ransoms from victims in health care, education and government, according to CSO.
+Last month, the city of Leeds, Ala., paid ransomware hackers $12,000 to release data in a similar attack.

-Researchers working for Talos, a company that is investigating SamSam, argue this is the first time the group "has publicly deleted or deactivated a portal prior to the seven-day clock expiring.
+Researchers working for Talos, a company that is investigating SamSam, say this is the first time the group "has publicly deleted or deactivated a portal prior to the seven-day clock expiring.
 While it's possible they've taken such actions before, reports of those incidents haven't been shared publicly."

-An audit of the city's IT department shows the city was warned this could happen months ago, Cureton told NPR.
+An audit of Atlanta's information technology department shows the city was warned this could happen months ago, Cureton told NPR.

 "The audit found a significant level of preventable risk to the city.
 The auditor writes there were long-standing issues, which city employees got used to and also didn't have the time or resources to fix.
 The audit concludes Atlanta had no formal processes to manage risk to its information systems."